 Yes, we continue to face significant challenges and limitations as a result of a prolonged slowdown in demand for capital equipment used to manufacture, thin-film disks.
-As we discuss above, the principal reason for the exchange offer is to extend the maturity of our debt and to reduce the total amount of our debt outstanding.
-Even if we are successful with the exchange offer, our cash position will be reduced by the amount of cash paid in the exchange offer and we may need to undertake other financing alternatives to obtain additional cash to fund our future operations.
+As we discuss above, the principal reason for the exchange offer is to extend the maturity of our debt.
+Even if we are successful with the exchange offer, we may also attempt to undertake other financing alternatives to obtain additional cash to fund our future operations.
 See the section of this offering circular entitled "Financing Strategy."
 However, until our results of operations improve, we may not have access to new capital in the public or private markets on terms favorable to us, if at all.